soundanalogous/Breakout/README.md

 ---
 Contributors are welcome.
 If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

-Please submit pull requests against the dev branch.
+Please submit pull requests against the *dev* branch.

 Credits
 ---
-Breakout is developed by Jeff Hoefs
+Breakout is developed by Jeff Hoefs.

 Breakout is based largely on the as3 library of [Funnel](http://funnel.cc).
 The author is also a contributor to the Funnel as3 library.

-Logo and icon designed by Claire Lin
+Logo and icon designed by Claire Lin.

 Breakout Server uses [webbit](https://github.com/webbit/webbit)